Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Old Dominion's games this season have gone over 51.5 points five of eight times.
+- Old Dominion and its opponents have gone over the current 51-point total in five of eight games this season.

 Old Dominion Stats and Trends

-- The Monarchs covered the spread in their only game when favored by 2.5 points or more.

-- Old Dominion's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Old Dominion's games this year have gone over the point total three times in eight opportunities (37.5%).

 - The Monarchs have turned the ball over 11 more times (15 total) than the Panthers have forced a turnover (4) this season.